Mercury(I) sulfide

-Mercury(I) sulfide or mercurous sulfide is a hypothetical chemical compound of mercury and sulfur, with elemental formula Hg_{2}S. Its existence has been disputed; it may be stable below 0 °C or in suitable environments, but is unstable at room temperature, decomposing into metallic mercury and mercury(II) sulfide (mercuric sulfide, cinnabar).
+Mercury(I) sulfide or mercurous sulfide is a hypothetical chemical compound of mercury and sulfur, with chemical formula Hg_{2}S. Its existence has been disputed; it may be stable below 0 °C or in suitable environments, but is unstable at room temperature, decomposing into metallic mercury and mercury(II) sulfide (mercuric sulfide, cinnabar).

 History

 This compound was described in the 19th century by Berzelius as a black precipitate obtained by passing hydrogen sulfide H_{2}S through solutions of mercury(I) salts.

 As of 1825, the London Pharmacopoeia listed a compound called "Ethiops-mineral" or Hydrargyri Sulphuretum Nigrum ("black sulfide of mercury"), a black powder that was obtained by combining solid sulfur and mercury at room temperature.
 This preparation did not leave the characteristic stain of metallic mercury when rubbed onto gold.
 When a large amount of Ethiops-mineral was vigorously ground, however, it formed mercury and cinnabar with evolution of smoke and heat.

 However, the existence of mercurous sulfide was disputed in 1816 by French pharmacist N. Guibourt.
 In his thesis he claimed that the precipitate obtained in such a manner was nothing more than an intimate mixture of mercury(II) sulfide HgS (mercuric sulfide, cinnabar) and metallic mercury Hg_{2}, which could be separated by heating or grinding.
 (Guibourt also denied the reality of mercurous oxide Hg_{2}O, for the same reason.)

 Reviewing Guibourt's article in 1825, British chemist W. T. Brande disputed his conclusions.
 He observed that the proportions of mercury and sulfur in the precipitate are stoichometric for the formula Hg_{2}S; and that nitrogen triiodide, silver fulminate, and mercury fulminate were accepted compounds, even though they were decomposed by slight friction.
 He claimed that the black precipitate did not show any sign of metallic mercury or cinnabar (although it was easily decomposed into them).
 He also noted that hot nitric acid does not attack cinnabar, whereas it quickly turns precipitated "mercurous sulfide" to mercuric nitrate without leaving any residue.

 In 1894, Italian chemists Antony and Sestini claimed to have determined that mercurous sulfide was stable at –10 °C, but disproportionated into Hg_{2} and HgS when heated to 0 °C.